Tutorial¶

 If you run this code, you should see something like the following:

-A closer look at the App class
+A closer look at the App class¶

-Let's examine stopwatch01.py in more detail.
+Let's examine stopwatch01.py

 from textual.app import App, ComposeResult

-from textual.widgets import Header, Footer
+from textual.widgets import Footer, Header

 class StopwatchApp(App):